ff4j/ff4j/README.md

 - **Command Line Interface** To support automating things, or because web ports may be blocked (you know, production...), you can work through SSH using our Command Line Interface (cli), our Shell #devOps.
 It will interact directly with storages.

 - **JMX and MBeans** A limited set of operations can be performed through JMX.
-FF4j exposes some Mbeans to read metrics or toggle features from external tools (Nagios...).
+FF4j exposes some MBeans to read metrics or toggle features from external tools (Nagios...).
 Not all applications are web based -- batches, shell, standalone. etc.

 More information can be found at [ff4j.org](http://ff4j.org) or [Reference Documentation](https://github.com/ff4j/ff4j/wiki) in the wiki.